Trinity Device Encryption Service - Apple Macs

 The benefit of using the McAfee Management solution is that the 'recovery key' is stored on a secure Trinity server, rather than in iCloud.
 This secure server can only be accessed by IT Services staff, thus meeting the high-security requirements related to confidential Trinity data.

-Once encryption is enabled, you will be prompted to enter your Mac administrator password (not your Trinity network login password) just after powering on your Mac.
+After, you will be prompted to enter your Mac administrator password (not your Trinity network login password) just after powering on your Mac.

 After passing the encryption log in screen, your Mac will boot up as normal and bring you to the standard log in screen.